 The way a toilet works is fairly self-explanatory as long as you understand what the different parts are and what they do.
 This can be beneficial to you if you ever have a problem with your toilet leaking, running, or flushing improperly.
 If you understand what's going on in there, it might be easier to understand what's causing any issues you might run into.

 The anatomy of a toilet is fairly simple.
 Knowing how it works may be able to help you diagnose a number of problems you could be having with your toilet.

 The base of the toilet is attached to the floor with a flange.
 A wax ring is inserted between the flange and the fixture to create a seal.
 The toilet is bolted to the flange with closet bolts.

 If your toilet is rocking, it could need new bolts or a new flange.
 If it's leaking at the base, that could mean you need a new wax ring.

 Inside the tank, it gets a little more complicated.
-All of the mechanisms that help your toilet flush are located here.
+All of the mechanisms that help your toilet flush is located here.

 If the handle doesn't do anything when you push it down, something may have come disconnected or broken in the tank.

 Even just understanding what these terms mean can help you decipher the mystery of your toilet's anatomy:

 Flange: a rim used for attaching one object to another.